UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 :::::::::::::::

-[RB: I suggest to remove the CoC, as we should, as teachers, have high epxpectations of our learners and a CoC shows we assume otherwise.
+[RB: I suggest to remove the CoC, as we should, as teachers, have high expectations of our learners and a CoC shows we assume otherwise.
 Sure, having the standard ``CODE_OF_CONDUCT.md`` in the root folder of this repo is fine.
 Putting it this explicitly in the course material, however, feels like showing we expect our learners to misbehave.
 Maybe